zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 Without ground tone, the group is a collection, not a collective.

 **2. INDIVIDUAL VOICES (differentiated contributions)** Each member brings unique rhythm, perspective, capacity.
-The group needs these differences—unison is not polyphony.
+The group needs these differences, unison is not polyphony.

 **3. HARMONIC RELATIONSHIPS (between voices)**
-The voices must relate harmonically—not all singing the same note, but all singing notes that fit together.
+The voices must relate harmonically, not all singing the same note, but all singing notes that fit together.

 **4. COMPOSITIONAL STRUCTURE (arrangement)**
 How voices enter, exit, lead, follow, rest, sound.
 The structure determines what kind of music is possible.